ugenu/electrolizer/README.md

 | webview           | [DOM-Events](https://www.electronjs.org/docs/api/webview-tag#dom-events)                   |

 ## Tests
-Electrolizer was tested with a BrowserWindow, and utilizing the same suite of tests that Nightmare does.
+Electrolizer was developed using unit tests and a BrowserWindow, and utilizing the same suite of tests that Nightmare does.
 ***Still a work in progress***

+Electrolizer has also been "tested" using a webview tag on an "almost" production ready project.

 ## Security
 The architecture of Electrolizer does not require any preload scripts or anything that jeopardizes the general security that [Electron uses by default](https://github.com/electron/electron/blob/master/docs/tutorial/security.md).
 Still, it is wise to follow best practices and your best judgement.
 Electron is a powerful tool in the hands of hackers, but not if we all work together!